linkerd/linkerd/docs/config.md

 The default _prefix_ is `io.l5d.marathon`.
 (Note that this is *different* from the name in the configuration block.)

-The Marathon namer takes one path component: `app-id`:

-* app-id: the id of the marathon application.
+The Marathon namer takes any number of path components.
+The path should correspond to the app id of a marathon application.
+For example, the app with id "/users" can be reached with `/io.l5d.marathon/users`.
+Likewise, the app with id "/appgroup/usergroup/users" can be reached with `/io.l5d.marathon/appgroup/usergroup/users`.

 Once configured, to use the Marathon namer, you must reference it in the dtab.